arshya5/indian-stock-market-eda/README.md

 ![Returns](eda/visualizations/returns_distribution.png)

-The distribution is centered around zero, indicating that most daily price changes are small.
-However, the presence of long tails shows that extreme movements occur more frequently than expected, confirming fat-tailed behavior.
+The distribution is centered around zero, indicating that most daily price changes are relatively small.
+However, extreme observations extend roughly from -13% to +15%, demonstrating that large market movements occur more frequently than would be expected under a normal distribution.

+This confirms the presence of fat-tailed behavior and highlights the importance of accounting for tail risk when evaluating investment decisions.

 ---